 Since each of these violations is serious, insurance companies consider drivers who need an SR-22 to be high-risk customers.
 That means if you are required to buy SR-22 coverage, insurance companies will charge you more in premiums to offset what they see as the added risk of covering you.

 You can get your SR-22 removed in Hawaii after 3 years by notifying your insurance company, which will cancel the SR-22 filing with the state.
-Sometimes, the DMV will send you a notice letting you know when your SR-22 period is over.
+Sometimes, the commonly referred to as "the department of motor vehicles (DMV)".
+There is no state-wide DMV system.
+Each county has their own agency. will send you a notice letting you know when your SR-22 period is over.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.